JasonEtco/create-an-issue/README.md

 ### Outputs

 If you need the number or URL of the issue that was created for another Action, you can use the `number` or `url` outputs, respectively.
+The `node id` is useful if another action uses the [GraphQL API](https://docs.github.com/en/graphql/reference).
 For example:

 ```yaml
 steps: